knishiura3/BIOL8803_Transcriptional_Risk_Score/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Many thanks to [Kenji Gerhardt](https://github.com/KGerhardt) for his assistance with best practices and optimizing code
+* Many thanks to [Kenji Gerhardt](https://github.com/KGerhardt) for his assistance with coding best practices and optimization
 * []()
 * []()